 - La Sagrada Familia – Gaudi’s unfinished masterpiece is truly one of a kind.
 Derided by Picasso, Dali and Orwell at the time, this epic monstrously kitsch church (it doesn’t qualify as a cathedral despite his size) looks like a vast alien spaceship and you can’t go home without a peak.
 Worth braving the queues for an inside gander as well.

-- Passeig de Gracia – Barcelona’s grandest avenue, there’s Gaudi galore – check out Casa Mila and Casa Battlo – plus other Modernista masterpieces by his contemporaries on every corner, as well as high end shopping and plenty of posing and preening.
+- Passeig de Gracia – Barcelona’s grandest avenue, there’s Gaudi galore – check out Casa Mila and Casa Batllo – plus other Modernista masterpieces by his contemporaries on every corner, as well as high end shopping and plenty of posing and preening.

 - Park Guell – Gaudi’s (who else’s?) landscaped gardens have featured in every movie ever made about the city, so to recreate some Woody Allen magic and enjoy views over the entire city get on the metro to this botanical delight.
-Best around dusk when the crowds/heat are less oppresive.
+Best around dusk when the crowds/heat are less oppressive.

 - Montjuic – Literally a treasure mountain.
 There’s the Olympic Stadium, Joan Miro Foundation, National Museum of Catalan Art (recommended!), a castle/fortress with military museum and plenty more to see on this port-side cliff.

 - Picasso Museum – Barcelona’s best museum focuses on the 20th Century’s most famous artist and his formative years and work, right here in the Catalan capital.
 A fantastic insight into the mind of genius.

 Naturally in the world’s 5th most popular tourist destination there’s plenty of beds to choose from.
 For something a little different try: